floweredscarf/su25/policies/incompletes.md

 A couple important requirements from the website:

 - "Students who fail to turn in all required work cannot request an I grade unless they have been unable to finish because of circumstances beyond their control."
 - Your work must be of "passing quality", meaning that completing the projects you're taking an incomplete for would bring you to at least a passing grade in the course.
-The grade bins can be found in [the syllabus](/policies#grades).
+The grade bins can be found in [the syllabus](/policies#grading).

 In CS61B, you may receive an incomplete on at most **2 projects** or **1 project/1 exam**.

 ## Incomplete deadlines

-- By default, the deadline to turn in incomplete assignments will be **Sunday, August 24th (8/24)**.
+- By default, the deadline to turn in incomplete assignments will be **Monday, September 29th, 2025 (9/29)**.
 We will not be granting further extensions aside from exceptional cases.
     - For project 3, the latest deadline will be right before [checkoff session 2](#assignment-incomplete-logistics).
 We will send an email regarding the exact date after the content schedule is finalized for Fall 2025.
 - If you are taking an incomplete on the final, you will take the **Fall 2025 final exam.**